Neyami/CSO-Weapons/README.md

 `#include "../custom_weapons/cso/csobaseweapon"`
 `#include "../custom_weapons/cso/csocommon"`

-Set bUseDroppedItemEffect to true in csocommon.as if you want to use CSO-like dropped weapons
+Set bUseDroppedItemEffect to false in csocommon.as if you don't want to use CSO-like dropped weapons.
 Change USE_CSLIKE_RECOIL and USE_PENETRATION in weapon_aug and weapon_augex to your preference.
-Some weapons have 3 different hand models (Male, Female, Sven Co-op) that can be switched with TertiaryAttack
+Some weapons have 3 different hand models (Male, Female, Sven Co-op) that can be switched with TertiaryAttack.

 <BR>